 Conclusion

 We had a fantastic time on our walk through Old Town Chania.
 I would love to go back and take more time at each place and explore more of the streets.
 If you are in the Chania area, Old Town is definitely worth exploring.
+NOTE: We returned to Chania in September 2023 and enjoyed more of the old Town.
+You can follow the link here for our Return to Chania.

-Enjoying Greece Back Home
+Bringing Greece Home

 Follow Me on Instagram!